omacharyaa/Sampark-Setu/RENDER_DEPLOYMENT.md

 - Creates all database tables
 - Runs necessary migrations (adds missing columns like `file_name`, `profile_picture`, `display_name`)

+**Important**: The app also runs runtime migrations on startup as a safety net.
+This ensures that even if migrations fail during build, they will be applied when the app starts.

 For future migrations:
 1. Update your models in `app/models.py`
 2. Add migration logic to `init_db.py`
+3. The app will automatically apply migrations on startup
-3. Or use Flask-Migrate (recommended for complex migrations)
+4. Or use Flask-Migrate (recommended for complex migrations)

 ### Custom Domain